Dr. Goldfoot and the Bikini Machine: Accident

 During filming in Los Angeles, the city was gripped by a heatwave.
 Sometimes temperatures on one of the sound stages reached over 100 F by mid-afternoon.
 On the afternoon of August 15, 1965, the company was returning from lunch when one of the electricians, Roy Hicks, passed out from the heat and fell to his death from a catwalk.

 Theme song

-The theme song was recorded by The Supremes as a single-sided unreleased promotional single.
+The theme song was recorded by the Supremes as a single-sided unreleased promotional single.

 Reception

 The film had its premiere at the Golden Gate Theatre in San Francisco, where Nicholson had been a manager.
 The key cast members embarked on a 30-day tour of 18 cities in 13 countries to promote the film.

 Box office

+In December 1965 Sam Arkoff said "the bikini beach style has had it.
+We've had some real bombs lately."
+Nicholson felt Goldfoot "could be a winner.
+We could use one."

 According to Norman Taurog's biographer, the film "was a moderate success in the United States, but did quite well in Europe, particularly in Italy".
+Samuel Z. Arkoff called it "a medium success", sufficient to make a sequel.
+Hart says the film "made quite a bit of money".

+Dwayne Hickman claimed "hardly anyone saw this awful movie."

 Critical response

 The Los Angeles Times said the film "has enough fresh, amusing gags to make it entertaining...
 Price is splendid".
+Variety praised the "good script and performances and excellent direction".

+Filmink wrote "I know it’s dumb, and silly, and I’m loathe to recommend the movie to anyone, but for me, it works...
+It’s bright and colourful... the casting is perfect."

+Hickman complained the movie featured "the worst, overdone drunk scene I've ever played.
+Even now I shudder when I think how bad I was."
+He called Goldfoot "a truly terrible picture but Frankie, Vincent and I had such a great time that it somehow made it all worthwhile".